sdidier-dev/plotly.py/doc/python/colorscales.md

 ### Color Scales in Plotly Express

-By default, [Plotly Express](/python/plotly-express/) will use the color scale from the active [template](/python/templates/)'s `layout.colorscales.sequential` attribute, and the default active template is `plotly` which uses the `Plasma` color scale.
+By default, [Plotly Express](/python/plotly-express/) will use the color scale from the active [template](/python/templates/)'s `layout.colorscale.sequential` attribute, and the default active template is `plotly` which uses the `Plasma` color scale.
 You can choose any of the [built-in color scales](/python/builtin-colorscales/), however, or define your own.

 Here is an example that creates a scatter plot using Plotly Express, with points colored using the Viridis color scale.